Symmetry and short interval mean-squares

-From this point of view, from what we have seen before it turns out that the divisor functions are very close to be sieve functions.
-Roughly speaking, they are well approximated by some arithmetic functions, which are Dirichlet convolutions of the functions $g_k$ as the $k-$folding method reveals.
+that does not depend both on $x$ and on Dirichlet series.
+From this point of view, what we have seen before shows that the divisor functions fall short of being sieve functions.
+Roughly speaking, they are well approximated by some arithmetic functions, which are Dirichlet convolutions of the functions $g_k$ as the $k-$folding method reveals. }

-{\bf Acknowledgements.} We wish to thank Professor Martin N. Huxley for two reasons.
-First, for his leading contributes in Analytic Number Theory, a source of inspiration for many colleagues and us.
-Then, for his patience in (electronic) correspondence with the first author, who took the idea, for the title of the present paper, from the subject of one of his email messages.